-After spending about a month running through hot, dry deserts, slot canyons, and a dirty devil of a river full of quicksand, it was thrilling to arrive at a place like Dorothy’s shortly after our adventure.
+After spending about a month running through hot, dry deserts, slot canyons, and a dirty devil of a river full of quicksand, it was thrilling to arrive at our hostess’s home on the Hopi Nation.
 We had to park the van a little less than a mile away from where we would be lingering for a few days.
 This gave us an opportunity to do a little hike with our packs out to our campsite.
 As we got closer, it got greener and greener — something that was very shocking after seeing minimal amounts of vegetation for as long as we had.
 At our temporary home, there was a spring — a rock from where the water is coming from and trickling down into the canyon.
 This caused the soil to be more fertile, and for the vegetation to be perked up happily with green.

-At the vibrant site there was a cute post-apocalyptic looking white patio, a small clearing shaped by raggedy shelves holding kitchen supplies, gardening tools, and a porcupine that would tramp around and jangle jars around as we heard Dorothy’s stories around the campfire.
+At the vibrant site there was a cute post-apocalyptic looking white patio, a small clearing shaped by raggedy shelves holding kitchen supplies, gardening tools, and a porcupine that would tramp around and jangle jars around as we listened to stories around the campfire.
 We would make a fire everyday which we would use to boil water, cook food, and warm us into the evening.